-May 8 Last day of classes before final examinations
+May 6 Last day of classes before final examinations

-May 8 Last day for reporting results on Plan B culminating experience to the College of Graduate Studies (please have chair of Plan B upload completion by May 5, 2025).
+May 6 Last day for reporting results on Plan B culminating experience to the College of Graduate Studies (please have chair of Plan B upload completion by May 4, 2026).

-May 9 - 15 Final examinations
+May 7 - 13 Final examinations

-May 16 Plan A Thesis Publication Deadline: thesis review process, including publishing, must be completed by 3:45 p.m. on this date at Montezuma Publishing to meet graduation requirement.
+May TBD Plan A Thesis Publication Deadline: thesis review process, including publishing, must be completed by 3:45 p.m. on this date at Montezuma Publishing to meet graduation requirement.
 Students missing the final deadline will be evaluated for graduation in the upcoming semester.

-May 16 Last day for submission of incomplete and RP grade removals (excluding thesis) for May 2025 graduation with an advanced degree.
-May 16 - 18 Commencement days May 22 Avoid re-enrollment in 799B: final day, by 3:45 p.m., to submit Plan A thesis with processing fee to Montezuma Publishing without having to enroll in thesis 799B the following semester.
+May TBD Last day for submission of incomplete and RP grade removals degree.

+(excluding thesis) for May 2026 graduation with an advanced

+May 14 - 17 Commencement days

+May TBD Avoid re-enrollment in 799B: final day, by 3:45 p.m., to submit Plan having to enroll in thesis 799B the following semester.